 The AIHW undertakes a range of work to examine how Indigenous Australians’ access to health services varies geographically, with a focus on identifying areas with gaps in services.
 Information on the number of Indigenous Australians who have an Indigenous-specific health check, at various geographic areas, is reported.

 The AIHW collects and reports data on ear and hearing health programs, and oral health programs, provided under the Northern Territory Remote Aboriginal Investment partnership.
-It is also developing a Clearinghouse website for mental health and suicide prevention to bring together research, evaluation, and program and policy evidence.

 Measuring progress on the health and welfare of Indigenous Australians relies on consistent, complete and reliable information about Indigenous people.
 The AIHW continues to increase the comprehensiveness of data and evidence available to support policy development and service planning by: